dfayad/hey_peter/README.md

 1) Implement some kind of alarm system so that in case the Pi detects movement in the house it will trigger a countdown and then emit a loud sound unless a keyword is said to the microphone.

-2) Integrate all functionalities into a single system.
-So far every funciton works on a different script and needs to be organized better.

-3) Display a funny picture of Peter once the program starts just for funzies hehe
+2) Display a funny picture of Peter once the program starts just for funzies hehe

-4) Add music playing functionality.
+3) Add music playing functionality.
 Ex.
 "Hey Peter, play Despacito."
 I'm gonna try to use Spotify's API for this.

+4) Keep track of a grocery list that I can access remotely (maybe using Google Voice or Dropbox?)

 Hardware